 We perform two major concerts a year; a holiday concert in December and a spring concert in May.
 Concerts are performed at Calvary Church, 31 Woodland Avenue, Summit, NJ.
 Each year has brought us varied opportunities for joint performances and community outreach.

-Holiday 2019: My Soul Still Sings: featured “Winter Cantata” by Vincent Ludwig Persichetti as its flagship piece.
+Holiday 2019: My Soul Still Sings was performed under the directorship of Interim Director Kevin Davis and featured “Winter Cantata” by Vincent Ludwig Persichetti as its flagship piece.
 This piece was inspired by a collection of Haiku given to Persichetti by his daughter.
 The eleven brief movements and epilogue weave a tapestry of wintry images to the accompaniment of flute and marimba.
 The final piece of the concert features a whimsical arrangement of the traditional holiday tune “Twelve Days of Christmas”.

-Holiday 2017: Myths and Mystery: included the debut directorship of Concord Singer’s new artistic director Anna Lenti and featured a beautiful program of songs including the spirited Keep Your Lamps Trimmed and Burnin’ by Clifton Noble, Jr.
+Holiday 2017: Myths and Mystery spotlighted the debut directorship of Concord Singer’s new artistic director Anna Lenti and featured a beautiful program of songs including the spirited Keep Your Lamps Trimmed and Burnin’ by Clifton Noble, Jr.